-1. Diversity of programming (artists, collectives, arts organisations and partnerships), including recipients who are First Nations Who we will support 2.
-New creatives (artists, collectives and arts organisations ), including those that have never received support from the City of Melbourne or major arts institutions 3.
-Expanding access to the arts to communities and groups who continue to endure barriers to artistic, cultural and civic participation 4.
+Who was supported 1.
+Diversity of programming (artists, collectives, arts organisations and partnerships), including recipients who are First Nations New creatives (artists, collectives and arts organisations), including those that have never received support from the City of Melbourne or major arts institutions 3.
+Expanding access to the arts to communities and groups who continue to endure barriers to artistic, cultural and civic participation What was delivered 4.
 Diversity of art forms and activities programmed, ensuring a spread of representation across performance, visual arts and design, music and sound, screen, and participatory forms (workshops, residencies, talks) 5.
-Total number of activities delivered across the municipality What we will deliver 6.
+Total number of activities delivered across the municipality 6.
 Total number of audience members who attended programming 7.
-Total number creatives supported or employed 8.
-Total number and value of partnerships secured to support delivery Total of number of projects that would not have gone ahead without programming support from the City of Melbourne Benefit we will create 10.
-Likelihood that creatives and audience members would recommend the City of Melbourne's arts programming to friend or colleague 11.
+Total number creatives supported or employed Benefit created 8.
+Total of number of projects that would not have gone ahead without programming support from the City of Melbourne 9.
+Likelihood that creatives and audience members would recommend the City of Melbourne's arts programming to friend or colleague 10.
 Case studies showcasing programming success stories